RJHudspith/Contractual_Obligations/README.md

 ==========

 By default, if configure can find SSE headers (immintrin.h) it will switch on the code that uses the vector intrinsics.
+We align to 16 bytes, and have access to FMA and some small AVX2 usage.

 FUNCTIONALITY
 =============